-With kids getting as many as eight colds per year or more, this contagious viral infection of the upper respiratory tract is the most common infectious disease in the United States and the No. 1 reason kids visit the doctor and stay home from school.
+Kids can get eight colds per year or more, making them the most common infectious disease in the United States and the top reason kids visit the doctor and miss school.

-Most colds are caused by rhinoviruses that are in invisible droplets in the air we breathe or on things we touch.
-More than 100 different rhinoviruses can infiltrate the protective lining of the nose and throat, triggering an immune system reaction that can cause a throat sore and headache, and make it hard to breathe through the nose.
+The common cold is a contagious viral infection of the upper respiratory tract.
+Most are caused by rhinoviruses carried in invisible droplets in the air we breathe or on things we touch.
+These viruses can get into the protective lining of the nose and throat, setting off an immune system reaction that can cause a sore throat, headache, and trouble breathing through the nose.